-The complete experimental setup is shown in Figure 1.
-Particles were aerosolized from solution using one or two medical nebulizers and introduced into a small, 10 L mixing chamber.
+The complete experimental setup is shown in Fig. 1.
+Particles were aerosolized from solution using one or two medical nebulizers and introduced into a small, 10L mixing chamber.
 The aerosol in the mixing chamber could be diluted with dry, particle-free air to control total aerosol concentrations.
-Particles sampled from the mixing chamber were dried to RH <5% using two annular

-- 5 diffusion dryers, and size selected using a Differential Mobility Analyzer (DMA).
-At the outlet of the DMA, the flow was split to a Condensation Particle Counter (CPC) and the SP2.
+Particles sampled from the mixing chamber were dried to RH<5% using two annular diffusion dryers and size selected using a differential mobility analyzer (DMA).
+At the outlet of the DMA, the flow was split to a condensation particle counter (CPC) and the SP2.
 Since the SP2 sheath flow dilutes aerosol concentrations in the SP2 exhaust, the CPC measured the undiluted particle concentration.
 Dilution corrections were always applied to the SP2 exhaust measurements.
-SP2 exhaust was measured either by the CFDC or a Scanning Mobility Particle Sizer (SMPS, TSI 3936L10).
-When operating the SMPS at 1 Lpm, a makeup flow of 0.5 Lpm particle-free air was added to keep the flows as close as possible to the CFDC flow of - 10 1.5 Lpm.
+SP2 exhaust was measured by either the CFDC or a Scanning Mobility Particle Sizer (SMPS, TSI 3936L10).
+When operating the SMPS at 1 Lpm, a makeup flow of 0.5 Lpm particle-free air was added to keep the flows as close as possible to the CFDC flow of 1.5 Lpm.